ethagnawl/peterdohertys.website/blog-posts/creative-tech-tips.md

 # Creative Tech Tips & Tricks

 ## Introduction
 This post is a loose collection of tips and tricks I've learned over the years while working on interactive installations.
-It was inspired by my recent appearance on the "Field Notes" podcast, produced by [Mike Subelsky](https://www.subelsky.com/).
-I put together a bunch of notes that I'd wanted to share during our conversation but it went in a different direction and I didn't get the chance.
+It was inspired by my recent appearance on a podcast (I will add a link to the episode once it's live!).
+I'd put together a bunch of notes I wanted to share during the interview but the conversation went in a different direction and I didn't get the chance.

 The first draft is based on those notes but I plan to keep updating this document as time goes on.
 If anyone reading this has tips of their own, please [let me know](/contact.html) and I'll be happy to include them, along with a credit.
 This post is going to have a back-end, DevOps, security and Linux bias to start, so front-end (all flavors), Mac and Windows tips are most welcome.